Foundations for a theory of complex matroids: Complex matroids

-\begin{defn} We say two phirotopes $\Co_1$, $\Co_2$ are {\em equivalent} if $\Co_1=\alpha\Co_2$ for some $\alpha\in S^1$. \end{defn}
+\begin{defn} We say two phirotopes $\phr_1$, $\phr_2$ are {\em equivalent} if $\phr_1=\alpha\phr_2$ for some $\alpha\in S^1$. \end{defn}

 \begin{thmA} There is a bijection between the set of all equivalence classes of phirotopes on a set $E$ and the set of all sets of phased circuits of complex matroids on $E$, determined as follows.
-For a phirotope $\phr$ and the corresponding set $\Co$ of phased circuits, \begin{itemize} \item The set of all supports of elements of $\Co$ is the set of minimal nonempty $\phr$-dependent sets, and \item The phases of $X\in\Co$ are determined by the rule for all $i=0,\ldots,k$, where we have written $\{x_0,\ldots,x_k\}=\supp(X)$ and $\{x_{k+1},\ldots , x_d\}$ is any $\phr$-completion of $\supp(X)\setminus\{x_0\}$. \end{itemize} \end{thmA}
+For a phirotope $\phr$ and the corresponding set $\Co$ of phased circuits, \begin{itemize} \item[(1)] The set of all supports of elements of $\Co$ is the set of minimal nonempty $\phr$-dependent sets, and \item[(2)] The phases of $X\in\Co$ are determined by the rule for all $i=0,\ldots,k$, where $x_0\in \supp(X)$ and $\{x_1,\ldots, x_d\}$ is any $\phr$-basis containing $\supp(X)\setminus x_0$.